Follow these five tips to avoid and treat rashes from poison ivy, poison oak and poison sumac.

 Because of their unpredictability and power, there is no way to eliminate every risk when it comes to preparing for a tornado.
 However, here are some smart steps you can take to protect your home and your family.

-The Federal Emergency Management Agency (FEMA) recommends keeping your shelter area stocked with emergency supplies such as a flashlight, portable radio, first aid kit, food and water.
+Stock supplies.
+Keeping your shelter area stocked with emergency supplies such as a flashlight, portable radio, first aid kit, food and water.
+Get ideas for building your own natural disaster kit here.

 Make safety improvements to your home

-- Garage doors are highly susceptible to wind damage, but you can retrofit them to improve wind resistance.
+- Since garage doors are highly susceptible to wind damage, it’s a great idea to retrofit them to improve wind resistance.

 - Consider installing high-impact windows designed for wind resistance.